-Lap splices of deformed bars or hooked plain bars
+C5.5.2.2.4.1 Lap splices of deformed bars or hooked plain bars

-The probable flexural capacity of members with laps splices of deformed bars, or hooked plain bars, may be determining assuming the maximum tension stress that can be developed in the longitudinal bars at the splice location, $f_s$ , is the value calculated based on Equations C5.6 and C5.7 in Section C5.4.4.
+The probable flexural capacity of members with laps splices of deformed bars, or hooked plain bars, may be determining assuming the maximum tension stress that can be developed in the longitudinal bars at the splice location, f_s , is the value calculated based on Equations C5.6 and in Section C5.4.4.

-If the maximum stress in the longitudinal bars at the lap splice is greater than $f_s$ calculated using Equation C5.6 the flexural capacity of the section shall be deemed controlled by inadequate development or splicing.
+If the maximum stress in the longitudinal bars at the lap splice is greater than f_s calculated using Equation C5.6 the flexural capacity of the section should be deemed controlled by inadequate development or splicing.